clonejo/clubstatusd/api-specification.md

 ## Queries
 By default, all actions are encoded (and expected to be encoded) in JSON.
-Other encodings might be allowed in future.
+Other encodings might be added in future.
+Whenever a list is returned, it is wrapped in `{"actions": […]}`.
 Authenticate using HTTP Authentication, unless you use the public API.
 The username is ignored.
 If you want to show relative times in your interface, use the server's time